OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * The PI Subject and the Data Controller can use the receipt to communicate about the consent and its management
 * The consent receipt can be used by the PI Subject and the Data Controller to prove consent post the point in time the consent was provided a contact data is required
+* Conformance for MVCR requires a minimum of: contact information, proportional linking, and minimum viable purpose specification

 ## 3.2 Explicit Consent
 * All Core Fields are required, some